SoftwareAG/c8y-docs/src/documents/guides/web/introduction.html.md

 * **availability**: "PRIVATE", if the application is only available in your tenant, "MARKET", if it is a public application.
 * **contextPath**: The path to be used for hosted applications.
 The URL of the application will be "&lt;&lt;yourURL&gt;&gt;/apps/&lt;&lt;contextPath&gt;&gt;".
 * **key**: The application key that is used for associating requests of an application with the application and for subscribing to applications.
-* **resourcesUrl**: If the app is serving an upload zip file (is the case for Smartapps) this value will be '/'.
+* **resourcesUrl**: If the app is serving an upload zip file (which is the case for Smartapps) this value will be '/'.
 If it's a full url all the request will proxied to that address.
 * **type**: *HOSTED*, if the application is hosted through Cumulocity, *EXTERNAL*, if the application is hosted elsewhere.
 * **imports**: A list of plugins used by the application.
 List of *&lt;&lt;applicationName&gt;&gt;/&lt;&lt;pluginName&gt;&gt;*.
-* **noAppSwitcher**: If set to true, the application will not appear in the App Switcher menu.
-Optional, use, for example, if the application only exposes plugins.
+* **noAppSwitcher**: [OPTIONAL] If set to true, the application will not appear in the App Switcher menu.
+A possible use case is, for example, if the application only exposes plugins.
 * **options**:
-	* **tabsHorizontal**: A boolean, which if set true
+	* **tabsHorizontal**: [OPTIONAL] A boolean, which if set true
-	* **hide_navigator**: A boolean, which if set true collapses the navigator menu on the left by default, optional.
+	* **hide_navigator**: [OPTIONAL] A boolean, which if set true collapses the navigator menu on the left by default.
-	* **globalTitle**: A title that will be used as the global title of the web application, optional.
+	* **globalTitle**: [OPTIONAL] A title that will be used as the global title of the web application.
-	* **hide_powered**: A boolean, which if set true
+	* **hide_powered**: [OPTIONAL] A boolean, which if set true
-	* **supportUrl**:
+	* **supportUrl**: [OPTIONAL]
-	* **login_extra_link**: An object that adds an url with a certain label to the login screen, optional.
+	* **login_extra_link**: [OPTIONAL] An object that adds an url with a certain label to the login screen.

 > Note that "contextPath" and "key" need to be unique.
-For "PRIVATE" applications, "name" and "contextPath" need to be only unique within your tenant.
+For "PRIVATE" applications, the properties "name" and "contextPath" need to be unique within your tenant only.

-> You can see the list of plugins an application uses by utilizing the command "c8y util:showimports \[appContextPath\]".

 #### <a name="plugin-manifest"></a>Plugin manifest

 The plugin manifest describes how your plugin is shown in the Cumulocity administration application (name, description, category, gallery, list) and what files need to be built and loaded in order to run the plugin (ngModules, js, imports, css, less, copy).

 * **name**: A descriptive name for the plugin, required.
-* **description**: A longer description of the plugin, optional.
+* **description**: [OPTIONAL] A longer description of the plugin.
-* **category**: A category for the plugin to be used in the filtering in user interface, this is optional.
+* **category**: [OPTIONAL] A category for the plugin to be used in the filtering in user interface.
 * **ngModules**: A list of AngularJS modules that are provided by plugin, at least one is required.
-* **js**: A list of JavaScript files to be loaded, such as "index.js", controllers, services, asf.
+* **js**: [OPTIONAL] A list of JavaScript files to be loaded, such as "index.js", controllers, services, asf.
 The path is relative to the plugin's root folder.
-Optional.
-* **css**: A list of CSS files to be loaded, paths relative to plugin’s root folder, optional.
+* **css**: [OPTIONAL] A list of CSS files to be loaded, paths relative to plugin’s root folder.
-* **less**: A list of LESS files to be loaded, paths relative to plugin’s root folder, optional.
+* **less**: [OPTIONAL] A list of LESS files to be loaded, paths relative to plugin’s root folder.
-* **copy**: A list of files that should be copied into the built, optional.
+* **copy**: [OPTIONAL] A list of files that should be copied into the built.

-Most of the content of the manifest files corresponds to the application API properties, described in the [REST reference](/guides/reference/applications).
+Most of the content of the manifest file corresponds to the application API properties, described in the [REST reference](/guides/reference/applications).
 Examples of manifest files can be found in the [examples](http://bitbucket.org/m2m/cumulocity-ui-plugin-examples).

 ## <a name="setup"></a>Setup